-- Child Protection Procedure (this may involve investigations by Police and/or Social Services); - Staff or Pupil Disciplinary Procedures; - School Behaviour Policy; - County Exclusions Guidance in the case of violence or assault; - Risk assessment if necessary; - The member of staff will be kept informed of any action taken; - In the case of any action concerning a member of staff, he/she will be advised to seek advice from his/her professional association/union.
+- Child Protection Procedure (this may involve investigations by Police and/or Social Services) - Staff or Children Disciplinary Procedures - School Positive Behaviour Policy - County Exclusions Guidance in the case of violence or assault - Risk assessment if necessary - The member of staff will be kept informed of any action taken - In the case of any action concerning a member of staff, he/she will be advised to seek advice from his/her professional association/union.

-If a pupil complains when force is used on them
+If a child or parent complains when force is used

-All complaints about the use of force will be investigated by the Headteacher or the Deputy Headteacher.
+All complaints about the use of force will be investigated by the Headteacher or in the case of the Headteacher, the Chair of Governors will investigate.

 Where a member of staff has acted within the law - that is, they have used reasonable force in order to prevent injury, damage to property or disorder - this will provide a defense to any criminal prosecution or other civil or public law action.
-This reinforces the need for staff to fill in the Blue Bound Book on the day of the Incident.
+This reinforces the need for staff to fill in the Blue Bound Book on the day of the incident.

 Any complaints about staff will be investigated through the School's Complaints Policy.
-If necessary the complaint will be dealt with by the Staff Disciplinary Procedures.
+If necessary the complaint will also be dealt with by the Staff Disciplinary Procedures.